You can help bin this monstrous scheme

 Background information and state of play in the UK and Europe

-Municipal waste incinerators are seen as an attractive alternative to sending waste to landfills.
-Burning waste saves landfill space, offers a way to treat toxic waste and also replaces the methane emitted from landfill sites with CO2, a much less potent greenhouse gas.
-Most notably, it is also a way to produce energy, extracted during the process of incineration.
+Municipal waste incinerators are seen by some as an attractive alternative to sending waste to landfills.
+It’s claimed that burning waste saves landfill space, offers a way to treat toxic waste and also replaces the methane emitted from landfill sites with CO2, a much less potent greenhouse gas.
+Most notably, it is also promoted as a way to produce energy, extracted during the process of incineration.
 Municipal incinerators are however often wrongly promoted as creating green energy.
 Energy efficiency in incinerators is also poor (10-15%) and a report in 2008 suggests GHG emissions from incinerators are higher than that of gas power plants.

 In addition to these concerns are lingering worries over the health and environmental impacts of incinerators.
 Burning waste results in the production of toxic ash and the atmospheric release of heavy metals, acid gases, toxic particulates and pollutants; including highly carcinogenic dioxins.
 The use of modern monitoring, cleaning and treatment systems required by the EU Waste Incineration Directive was transposed into UK law in 2007.
 This has improved pollution levels, but concerns still remain.
 In particular, there are some worries that toxic ash may not be dealt with effectively and safely.
 There have been examples of UK incinerators where certain pollutants have been released above accepted levels; possible due to temperature fluctuations.There are also concerns from research outside the UK, that pollutants may be emitted at higher amounts during start-up and shut-down .